alexmichaelb/lazyinput/README.md

 # lazyinput
-Keyboard input for lazy folk
+Automatic swiping for tinder to spoon-feed your elo.

 Literally something for anything that needs repetitive key input.